CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Acids and Bases.md

 ##### Bond strength

 Bond strength decreases as you go down the periodic table.
 If bond strength decreases, the proton can be removed more easily, and acid strength increases.

+Therefore, the lower you go on the periodic table, the weaker the bond strength, and therefore the stronger the acid.

 ### Lewis Acids and Bases